What is Piqray® (alpelisib)?

 - Changes in certain blood tests

-- Severe skin reactions, including severe rash as well as peeling and blistering on the skin, lips, eyes, or mouth
+- Skin reactions with symptoms like rash and peeling or blistering on the skin, lips, eyes, or mouth

-- Severe diarrhea, which can lead to dangerous levels of water loss
+- Severe diarrhea, which can lead to dehydration and kidney problems

-- Have a history of skin rash, peeling, redness, or blistering around the eyes, mouth, or lips
+- Skin rash, peeling, redness, or blistering around the eyes, mouth, or lips

 Alpelisib can harm an unborn baby.
 If you or your partner can become pregnant, you should use birth control during treatment and for some time after the last dose of alpelisib.
 You should also not breastfeed during treatment with alpelisib and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while taking alpelisib.4,5

 Before beginning treatment for breast cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 For more information, read the full prescribing information of alpelisib.